 8. Is my family going to be upset if we elope?
 If I want to include them, is that possible?

-9. Can I still where a dress and have a hair/makeup artist if I elope?
+9. Can I still wear a dress and have a hair/makeup artist if I elope?

 Absolutely!!
 I’ve had many couples hire a professional hair and makeup artist and I’ve seen them do it themselves.
 That is totally up to you!
-This is your wedding day and you can wear that gorgeous dress and look as dolled up as you want!
+This is your wedding day and you can wear that gorgeous dress and look as dolled up, or not dolled up as you want!

 When it comes to putting together your wedding attire for your adventure elopement, I can’t stress enough how important it is to be comfortable!
 You’ll be thankful to have a dress that’s easy to move around in.
 Not to mention, when you elope in the outdoors you might encounter some wind.
 Wearing a dress that has a lot of movement to it will make for some pretty epic images throughout your adventure elopement!

 For the grooms out there this might mean wearing a more casual look or a suit instead of a tuxedo!
 When you go to pick your suit or outfit, try to get materials that are a lighter weight and have stretch.
 This will keep you comfortable throughout your elopement, too!

 10. How do I begin to decide where I want to elope?